Symmetry TFT for Subsystem Symmetry: Introduction

 The power of SymTFT is that the information of symmetry $\mathcal{S}$ and the dynamics are separately stored in the two boundaries.
 The left boundary is the topological boundary $\mathfrak{B}^{\textrm{sym}}_{\mathcal{S}}$ supporting the symmetry $\mathcal{S}$ and all symmetry manipulations take place on this boundary.
 The symmetry manipulations are implemented by fusing a co-dimension one symmetry defect of the SymTFT to the topological boundary.
 The right boundary is the dynamical (physical) boundary $\mathfrak{B}^{\textrm{phys}}_{\mathfrak{T}_{\mathcal{S}}}$ that depends on the details of $\mathfrak{T}_{\mathcal{S}}$.
 As a concrete example, we give a review of the $(2+1)$ BF theory as a SymTFT in Appendix~\ref{sec:ordinaryBF}.

 In this paper, we will propose a SymTFT for subsystem symmetry.
 We will focus on subsystem $\mathbb Z_2$ symmetry in $(2+1)$d, which is a 2-foliated theory with one-dimensional layers foliated in all spacial directions $x,y$.
-The natural candidate for the SymTFT is a theory with the same foliation structure but with an extra topological direction, which turns out to be the 2-foliated BF theory in $(3+1)$d~\cite{Gorantla:2020jpy,Spieler:2023wkz}.
+The natural candidate for the SymTFT is a theory with the same foliation structure but with an extra topological direction, which turns out to be the 2-foliated BF theory in $(3+1)$d~\cite{Gorantla:2020jpy,Spieler:2023wkz}\footnote{Strictly speaking, it is not a topological field theory in the ordinary sense since the theory is only topological in the directions without foliation. }.
 This principle to construct subsystem SymTFT can apply to theories in higher dimensions, like the X-cube model, which we leave for future investigation.

 Here is the organization of this paper.
 In Sec.~\ref{sec:sub}, we review the $(2+1)$d subsystem $\mathbb{Z}_2$ symmetry on the lattice and subsystem KW/JW duality transformation.
 In Sec.~\ref{sec:2foli}, we propose the $(3+1)$d SymTFT for subsystem $\mathbb{Z}_2$ symmetry in $(2+1)$d and study the topological boundary conditions.
 In Sec.~\ref{sec:sl2z}, we consider the $SL(2,\mathbb{Z}_2)$ symmetry of the subsystem SymTFT and the duality web of the boundary theories.
 In Sec.~\ref{sec:defects}, we construct the condensation defects and twist defects of $S$-transformation in the subsystem $SL(2,\mathbb Z_2)$.
 Finally, we conclude and point out interesting future directions in Sec.~\ref{sec:con}.